medcomdk/dk-medcom-hospitalnotification/docs/index.md

 The purpose of presenting the activity codes, is to help vendors of IT-systems implement the codes in the same way.
 This is important as the receiver of the HospitalNotification message, in this case the municipalities, will act in accordance with the activity codes.

 The value of element codes different profiles (MedComHospitalNotificationEncounter, MedComMessagingProvenance and MedComCorePatient) will together form the composite understanding of a HospitalNotification message, e.g. a hospitalization of an acute patient or discharge of an inpatient.
-Depended on which activity has taken place, the elements shall be assigned to different values.
+Depended on which activity has taken place, the elements shall be assigned to different values.<br>
 [The HospitalNotification Codes used in FHIR can be found here.](/assets/documents/Overview-HospitalNotification-codes-FHIR.md)

 ## 1.5 Mapping from XDIS17/XDIS20 to MedCom HospitalNotification